brandorn/brandorn.com/_posts/design/2020-04-02-whimsical.md

 	<figcaption>Designing Whimsical...in Whimsical.</figcaption>
 </figure>

 We landed on a layout for the template browser that felt of-a-piece with the Whimsical UI, extending the design of our file cards to allow users to preview files when clicking them.
-I worked with Doug to define the data model and related search and ordering logic for the templates.
+I worked with the engineer to define the data model and related search and ordering logic for the templates.
 To make it feel of a piece with the experience of editing elsewhere in Whimsical, the template browser builds upon core elements of the design system, extending it in a few targeted ways.

 <figure class="almost-body-width shadowed">
 	<img src="/img/design/whims/whims-template-browser.gif">